-The golf ball is the only piece of equipment that all golfers, pros and amateurs, men and women, high handicap and low handicap all use for every shot without fail.
+The golf ball is the only piece of equipment that all golfers, pros and amateurs, men and women, high handicap and low handicap, all use for every shot without fail.

 And just to be complete we also took a look at the question of whether the pros are using the same golf balls as us lowly amateurs or whether they get ‘special’ versions made just for them by the big golf ball brands!

 What Titleist Golf Ball Do the Pros Use?